Category: Ancient City / Site

-Research in the ancient city began in 1812 when the archaeologist C. R. Cockerell visited the ruins and discovered Siderija / Sidarios Lahtini.
+Research in the ancient city began in 1812 when the archaeologist C. R. Cockerell visited the ruins and discovered Siderija / Sidarios sarcophagus.
 The name of the city is written as "Zemuri" in Lykish inscriptions.
 The City is known to be inhabited since the 5th century.
 The most active period of the city, BC.
 In the first half of the 4th century which was the time of the Lycian King Pericles.
 Historical records related to the region; describes Perikle's efforts to set up Lycian Union by expanding the sovereignty during the era when the area was under the dominance of the Persian state.
 Ancient City of Limyra During the classical period, was the capital of the Eastern Lycian Principality & was in brightest period.
-Limyra became one of the six powerfull cities of the Lycian Union with three voting rights in the senate.
+Limyra became one of the six powerfull cities of the lycian union with three voting rights in the senate.
 East Lycian ruler Pericles In the first half of the 4th century, he captured the Principality of Xanthos and held the sovereignty of the region for a while.

 The most fascinating part of visiting the city is that the Lmyros tea, flow over the main street of the city by occupying marble-covered streets.
 The street starts from the arched door and now it looks like a natural river bed with the waters starting from the same arched door.
 It is a very rare and unique experience to know that you can take your feet off and walk in a tea in a half-meter depth, and that you are stepping on a marble ground.

 Lmyra lived the brilliant revolution again in the 2nd and 3rd centuries after the period of Perikle.
 The city, which was a bishopric center during the Byzantine rule, was abandoned after the Arab raids in the 8th and 9th centuries.
 Excavations in the ancient city of Limyra have been carrying out by an Austrian team since 1970.